calscks/7SEAS-Freight-Management-System/README.md

-#7SEAS FMS created by Seong Chee Ken #034807 for Object Oriented Development with Java module @ Asia Pacific University of Technology & Innovation
+#7SEAS FMS created by Seong Chee Ken
+##for Object Oriented Development with Java module @ Asia Pacific University of Technology & Innovation